 2. In 2018, according to McCamy Law Firm, the adoption process was simplified in several ways:

 – Removing a requirement that prospective parents reside in Georgia for six months

 – Reducing the number of days a birth mother can change her mind from 10 days to 4

 – Providing a way for birth mothers to be reimbursed for specific expenses.

 3. Some other tidbits of information, from the State Policy Advocacy Reform Center:

 – Foster care is intended to be temporary but many Georgian children remain in care for years.
 The average length of time in 2012 that a child stayed in foster care was 2.7 years before adoption.

 – As well, older children in Georgia are not as likely to be adopted as younger children.
 The average age of Georgia’s adopted children was about 6.4 years old in 2012.

 – A higher proportion of African American children are waiting to be adopted than are adopted in Georgia.

 Ultimately, the resources are plentiful for the placement of children through adoption in Georgia.
 Whatever choice for your specific adoption recipe is, I am wishing you the support, bravery, and ease needed for your child to be placed in a loving and nurturing home.
-As each adoption situation is unique, there are many possible arrangements that can be made to best suit your current scenario.
+As each adoption situation is unique, many possible arrangements can be made to best suit your current scenario.